Learning to Deal with your Whiplash Injury in Lakewood, CO

-- WAD I: Patients have complaints but no objective findings meaning we cannot reproduce your pain during our examinations
+WAD IThe patient has complaints but there are no objective findings, which means we cannot reproduce your pain during an examination.

-- WAD IIa: Patients have complaints with objective findings but a normal range of movement of the neck and no neurological findings (normal strength and sensation ability)
+WAD IIa: The patient has complaints and we’re able to replicate those complaints objectively, but the patient has a normal range of movement of the neck and no neurological findings, including normal strength and sensation abilities.

-- WAD IIb: Same as WAD IIa except here, neck movements are decreased
+WAD IIb: This is the same as WAD IIa, except that neck movements are decreased.

-- WAD III: Here, neurological abnormal findings (weakness and/or sensation) are present.
+WAD III: Abnormal neurological findings (like weakness and/or sensations) are present.

 Symptoms of whiplash vary widely.
-Most common symptoms seen at Renew Chiropractic in Lakewood, CO include neck pain and stiffness, headache shoulder pain / stiffness, dizziness, fatigue, jaw pain, arm pain, arm weakness, visual disturbances, ringing ear noises, and sometimes back pain.
-If symptoms continue and chronic WAD occurs, depression, anger, frustration, anxiety, stress, drug dependency, post-traumatic stress syndrome, sleep disturbance, and social isolation can occur.
+The most common symptoms we see at Renew Chiropractic in Lakewood, CO include neck pain and stiffness, headaches, shoulder pain and stiffness, dizziness, fatigue, jaw pain, arm pain, arm weakness, visual disturbances, ringing ear noises, and back pain.